-04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling Policy is to allow further recovery and composting activities, including energy recovery. ++ ++ ++ 05 To maximise the sustainable transportation of minerals and waste, through the use of non- road alternatives and the reduction of the distance travelled by untreated waste Policy seeks, in part, to locate new facilities in rural areas where there is a link which should result in some reduction in distance travelled. + + + 06 To conserve the quality of the countryside and landscape New waste management facilities could be greenfield site in countryside locations and would have a negative effect. -/? -/? -/?
+04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling Policy is to allow further recovery and composting activities, including energy recovery. ++ ++ ++ 05 To maximise the sustainable transportation of minerals and waste, through the use of nonroad alternatives and the reduction of the distance travelled by untreated waste Policy seeks, in part, to locate new facilities in rural areas where there is a link which should result in some reduction in distance travelled. + + + 06 To conserve the quality of the countryside and landscape New waste management facilities could be greenfield site in countryside locations and would have a negative effect. -/? -/? -/?
 Notwithstanding the negative effects as set out these effects are highly dependent upon the facility's location which could be within an existing building on an industrial estate removing many of these effects.
 Careful site selection can seek to offset some of the harm that may be caused.
 07 To protect the significance of heritage assets of archaeological, cultural and historic value New waste management facilities have the potential to affect heritage assets. -/? -/? -/?
 Notwithstanding the negative effects as set out these effects are highly dependent upon the facility's location which could be within an existing building on an industrial estate removing many of these effects.
 Careful site selection can seek to offset some of the harm that may be caused.
 Also, surveys undertaken in advance of development may direct some land to remain undisturbed.
 08 To enhance biodiversity, natural resources, landscape or the significance of heritage assets Most new waste sites unlikely to contribute to this objective.
 0 0 0 Most waste management facilities are now permanent and have been assessed as such.

-09 To protect people and local communities from the effects of minerals development and waste management neighbouring land users although there is specific mention to distance between sensitive receptors and the development which should protect amenity. + + + Use of screening mounds, maintenance of vehicles, wheel washes, dust suppression techniques, containment of all operations within a building and so forth would all reduce the impact of any operations upon those outside the site.
-10 To promote sustainable economic growth and employment New facilities offer continued and enhanced employment opportunities. ++ ++ ++ Cumula tive Effect/Conclusion The policy leads on from Policy W4 which states that such facilities would be acceptable outside of the main urban areas by setting out the land where such developments would be granted permission.
-In the main this repeats that set out in Policy W5 with the exception of bullet point (ii) which sets out a land use not referenced elsewhere - the point to ensure that biological facilities have a link to their location albeit potentially outside the main urban areas.
-But, it does add the matter of appropriate distance.
-Cumulative impacts possible from loss of greenfield land, soils, and habitat.
+F = - r T = T

+09 To protect people and Potential to affect the amenity of + + + Use of screening mounds,

+local communities from neighbouring land users although there maintenance of vehicles,

+the effects of minerals is specific mention to distance between wheel washes, dust

+development and waste · suppression techniques,

+development which should protect

+management ·

+amenity. operations within a building

+and so forth would all

+reduce the impact of any

+operations upon those

+outside the site.

+10 To promote sustainable New facilities offer continued and ++ ++ ++

+economic growth and enhanced employment opportunities.

+employment

+Cumulat tive Effect/Conclusion The policy leads on from Policy W4 which h states that su ıch faci lities would be acceptable outside e of the main urban areas by

+• setting out the land where such develop ments v would be e arante ed permission.
+In the main this repeats that set out in Policy

+W5 with the exception of bullet point (i •

+, •

+biological facilities have a link to their loc

+appropriate distance.
+Cumulative impact s possit oie from ioss of greenfield land, soils, and habita τ.